seanedwards/vrc-worldobject/README.md

 2. Assign the `WorldObjectParameters` expression parameters to your avatar descriptor, or create similar parameters in your own expression parameters.
 3. Assign the `FxLayerController` animation controller to your avatar descriptor, or create similar layers in your own Fx layer controller.
 4. Send OSC messages to control the `WorldX` `WorldY` `WorldZ` and `WorldR` parameters.
-   * X, Y, Z are in a range of -1.0 to 1.0, representing +/- 1km from the world origin.
+   * X, Y, Z messages should be in a range from -1.0 to 1.0, representing +/- 1km from the world origin.
    * Rotation is sent in a range from 0.0 to 1.0, representing 0 to 360 degrees of rotation along the Y axis.

 ## Methodology